 Nickelodeon silly slime one day at the pool.

-Here, a kid’s club counselor is getting the boys ready for a photo with Sponge Bob & Patrick.
+Here, a kid’s club counsellor is getting the boys ready for a photo with Sponge Bob & Patrick.

 4. Kids Pool – a highlight of the cruise.
-Nickelodeon favorites were all around the pool which made it really exciting & colorful.
+Nickelodeon favourites were all around the pool which made it really exciting & colourful.
 There are several places where water shoots up in the air, an island slide, a mini waterslide, a boat & a main pool area.
 The pool itself is quite shallow & I was comfortable with my 2-year-old splashing around safely.

 5. Water Slides – another highlight for the kids (and me too).
 I’m proud to report that I went on all the slides!